Cambridge Film Festival: Venues

 The Festival occurs in Cambridge's three-screened Arts Picturehouse, a local arts cinema run by Picturehouse.

 In various years since 2005, the Festival has expanded to take in other formal arts venues such as The Light Cinema Cambridge, arts venue The Junction, and Sawston Cinema, as well as interesting non-traditional venues such as pedestrianised Cambridge streets, local churches and the colleges of the university.

 During the 2000s, up until 2019, a range of outdoor screenings have been, most notably the Movies on the Meadows screenings at Grantchester Meadows shown on large inflatable screens.

 Movies on the Meadows

 Movies on the Meadows was a large scale outdoor screening events at Grantchester Meadows, Cambridge.

-For 9 years from 2011 - 2019 it took place over the August bank holiday weekend, in Grantchester.
+For nine years (2011–19) it took place over the August bank holiday weekend, in Grantchester.
 With audiences between 2,000 and 4,000 the event screened films on giant inflatable screens on the banks of the River Cam.
-Up to 4 films screened simultaneously each night, and audiences used radio headsets to tune into their preferred film.
+Up to four films screened simultaneously each night, and audiences used radio headsets to tune into their preferred film.

 The last Movies on the Meadows event was in 2019.